 DL: Women can use these data when they are talking to their health care providers about labor pain medications as part of the decision making process.
 The research can help them make an informed decision with the knowledge that there may be a risk of experiencing breastfeeding difficulties if they use labor pain medications.
 Women can also be prepared with appropriate community support mechanisms in case they do experience a delay in the onset of lactation after they are discharged from the hospital.
-Everyone is very excited about the information because it addresses a gap in this field which is great for clinicians who work in labor and delivery and help mothers and babies breastfeed.
+Everyone is very excited about the information because it addresses a gap in this field which is great for clinicians who work in labor and delivery and help mothers enhance natural breast feeding.

 MH: Studies show it can take up to 17 years to translate research into practice.
 How do you think we can disseminate this information more quickly to pregnant women and their caregivers?

 DL: This study is available online at the Journal of Human Lactation now.
 We hope to reach as many families and clinicians as possible so that this can go into the clinical decision making process that mothers and their caregivers make.